KareemCrafts/pfsense-firewall-implementation/README.md

 ---

-## 📜 Certification

-**Security Blue Team Level 1 (BTL1)**
-Domain: Network Security / Firewall Administration
-Completed: February 2026

----

-*Made by Kareem — BTL1 Cybersecurity Student*
+*Made by Kareem — Cybersecurity Student*